deysitirado36/Latin102/translation3.md

 -

-C. Literary commentary
+**C. Literary commentary

 Choose two choices of syntax, word order, or diction that Hyginus makes in this passage that complement or enhance the meaning of the passage’s content.
-Discuss briefly s in 3-4 sentences.
+Discuss briefly in 3-4 sentences.
 Italicize Latin words when citing them.

 - k

 - l

-D. Translation
+**D. Translation

 7. He cleaned the stable of king Augeas in one day, a greater part while Iovis was his helper,

-8. m

-9. k
+ He cleaned in one day the ox dung of King Augeas, Jove helping him for the most part.
+By letting in a river he washed away all the dung.

+8. The bull with which Pasiphae lay he brought alive from the island of Crete to Mycenae.

+9. Diomedes, King of Thrace, and his four horses which fed on human flesh he killed along with the slave Abderus.
+The horses' names were Podargus, Lampon, Xanthus, and Dinus.